Proposed order on campus speech follows wave of complaints

 There were multiple hearings on campus free speech during the past two years when Republicans were in control of both chambers of Congress, though an attempt to legislate on the matter made little headway.
 A bill from former Sen. Orrin Hatch, R-Utah, that would have banned universities from restricting students' political speeches to certain outdoor areas on campus if that activity is lawful, did not make it through committee.

-The hearings followed conservative commentator Ann Coulter cancelling a speech at the University of California, Berkeley, amid fears of violent student protests.
-Sen. John Cornyn, R-Texas, also canceled a speech after opposition from students at a historically black university.
+The hearings followed conservative commentator Ann Coulter canceling a speech at the University of California, Berkeley, amid fears of violent student protests.
+Texas Southern University in Houston canceled a speech from Sen. John Cornyn, R-Texas, in the face of student opposition.

 Democratic lawmakers have said free speech infringement is just as likely to come from the political right as from the political left.
 Rep. Bobby Scott, D-Va., encouraged the administration during a congressional hearing last fall to take action on what he called a troubling rise in hate speech on campuses.